ADR-003: protocol: and client_type: as orthogonal dimensions

 • Adding a new SMART client type requires only adding a symbol to PROTOCOL_CLIENT_TYPES[:smart]

-• Adding a new protocol requires adding a class to PROTOCOL_CLASSES and an entry to PROTOCOL_CLIENT_TYPES
+• Adding a new protocol requires adding an entry to PROTOCOL_CLIENT_TYPES and a branch to build_protocol_client (see ADR-002)

 Trade-offs: